 Over the last few years I have been working so hard to find healthier ways to cope with stress and burnout for teachers and in truth it started with a search for myself.
 What I discovered was a wealth of strategies that were being used in other industries that were never shared in schools!

-So my mission – to help teachers like myself find better coping mechanisms to work in an out-dated system that still runs demand-relationship styles of leadership.
+So my mission – to help teachers like you and I find better coping mechanisms to work in an out-dated system that still runs demand-relationship styles of leadership.
 Until this changes (and I really hope it does), we need better strategies.

 So what are PIES??